MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/bank-how-setup-bank-accounts.md

 ![Illustration of bank payment.](media/Set-Up-Bank-Accounts/Bank-payment-flow.png)

-Another task is to import the supplier currency payments with the realised currency rates to make sure that the actual status of the suppliers is up-to-date.
+Another task is to import the vendor currency payments with the realised currency rates to make sure that the actual status of the vendors is up-to-date.
 The easiest way to make sure that the bank account is updated is using the [payment reconciliation](receivables-apply-payments-auto-reconcile-bank-accounts.md) capability.
 In the **Payment Reconciliation Journal**, you can import bank transactions directly from an online bank application and have them posted more or less automatically.
 The journal automatically identifies and posts the following:

 - Direct debit payments from customers
 - Customer payments of single invoices
 - Lump-sum payments from customers
 - Customer payments in foreign currencies
-- Supplier payments
+- Vendor payments
-- Supplier payments in foreign currency
+- Vendor payments in foreign currency
-- Recurring supplier payments and subscriptions
+- Recurring vendor payments and subscriptions
 - Bank charges and interests

 Payment reconciliation provides massive time savings in posting incoming and outgoing payments.
 However, the transactions on the bank account in [!INCLUDE[prod_short](includes/prod_short.md)] is not considered 100% correct until you run a bank reconciliation.